Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game features the Kansas Jayhawks (28-7) and the Arkansas Razorbacks (21-13) clashing at Wells Fargo Arena (on March 18) at 5:15 PM.
-This matchup, according to our computer prediction, will result in a 73-70 win for Kansas.
+Saturday's contest that pits the Kansas Jayhawks (28-7) versus the Arkansas Razorbacks (21-13) at Wells Fargo Arena has a projected final score of 73-70 (based on our computer prediction) in favor of Kansas, who is a slight favorite in this matchup according to our model.
+Tipoff is at 5:15 PM on March 18.

-According to our computer prediction, the Kansas versus Arkansas matchup has a predicted point spread that equals the actual spread (3.5).
-The two sides are projected to exceed the 142.5 over/under.
+Based on our computer prediction, the Kansas versus Arkansas game has a predicted point spread that matches the actual spread (3.5).
+The two teams are projected to fail to hit the 143.5 over/under.

 Kansas vs. Arkansas Game Info & Odds